ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

 - Visual Studio 2019

 FMU
-- The included example FMU, `test.fmu`, and is a LorenzSystem model.
-The Modelica file is included in the `Modelica` folder.
+- The included example FMU, `test.fmu`, and is a (Lorenz System model)[https://en.wikipedia.org/wiki/Lorenz_system].
+  - The Modelica file is included in the `Modelica` folder.
 - This FMU is generated using Dymola 2021 with Binary Model Export License (i.e., license free FMU)

 # Regarding `A_FMU`